Skip to content

 There are three types of wallpaper matches: free, straight or offset matches.
 This relates to the design of the wallpaper and how it can be hung and is particularly important when it comes to patterned wallpaper.

-Free match - the easiest product to hang, free match designs mean that no matter how the strips of wallpaper are placed next to each other, there'll be no visible join or seam.
+The easiest product to hang, free match designs mean that no matter how the strips of wallpaper are placed next to each other, there'll be no visible join or seam.
 This can result in less waste as you don’t have to discard the non-matching areas.

-Straight match - both edges of the wallpaper match in a straight horizontal line with the edges of the next strip of paper.
+Both edges of the wallpaper match in a straight horizontal line with the edges of the next strip of paper.
 If you lay two strips next to each other you should be able to see that the match is straight.
 Again, there should be minimal waste with this type of wallpaper.

-Offset match - the right-hand edge of the first strip of patterned wallpaper will only match with the left-hand side of the next piece when the second strip has been dropped by a specified distance.
+The right-hand edge of the first strip of patterned wallpaper will only match with the left-hand side of the next piece when the second strip has been dropped by a specified distance.
 For example, a label will state a 64/32centimetre (cm) offset match.
 This means the design or pattern repeats every 64cm and the point at which they match from left to right is every 32cm.
 There can be more waste with this type of design, as you can only use pieces that match correctly.

 There can be a number of other items to consider when planning your wallpapering project.